 - Fast speeds

 - Limited router support

-OpenWRT is the oldest open-source router project.
-It’s the precursor to both DD-WRT and Tomato, and it’s earned its reputation as a powerful choice with a ton of options.
+OpenWRT is the oldest open-source router firmware project.
+It’s the precursor to both DD-WRT and Tomato, and it has earned its reputation as a powerful choice with a ton of options.
 OpenWRT, as it is now, is actually a merger of the classic OpenWRT and LEDE.